 Google, Bing, and Yelp

-Expanding on the idea that voice searches are longer and more specific than typed searches, Christi Olson from Bing says that many voice searches are formatted as longer, more specific questions.
-Be sure you’re aware of the types of questions that customers, or searchers, would ask about your business or your products.
+Expanding on the idea that voice searches are longer and more specific than typed searches, Bing’s Christi Olson says that many users format voice searches as longer, more specific questions.
+Be sure you’re aware of the types of questions that customers would ask about your business or your products.

 Nate Evans from Yelp mentions that the future of search strategy involves making it as easy as possible for customers to obtain their desired results.
-Customers want to be able to say, with voice search alongside other search methods, “Make me a reservation with X for June 24th at 4 pm.”
-Implementing voice search optimization now will give you an advantage for the employment of more advanced voice search techniques when they become readily available.
+Customers want to be able to say, “Make me a reservation with X for June 24th at 4 pm,” and be done with it.